Let’s face some hard truths first.

 This brings us to the second problem that you need to address.

 2. Understanding our website’s layout elements and their dependencies on different scripts

-My product name, images, and description are all indexed by Google, however, product reviews, user-submitted images, related products from the same collection (product carousel) and the social media feed below is not being picked up by Google.
+My product name, images, and description are all indexed by Google.
+However, product reviews, user-submitted images, related products from the same collection (product carousel), and the social media feed below are not being picked up by Google.

 Before we are gonna jump into the technical aspects, let me state something really important first.
 Rendering SEO is an important step, but it is not the best idea to be looking into rendering issues before addressing the following aspects first.

 If I were to choose the most important and the most underappreciated part of SEO, creating a clear information architecture would be my first choice.
 No questions asked.
 If your information architecture is not spotless, search engines will struggle to find and rank proper pages within your structure.